-To clear up some of the confusion, I’m dedicating this post to talk about whether green beans, also known as french beans, are a good and safe choice for pregnancy, what their health benefits are, and how to consume them safely—everything you need to know about green beans.
+To clear up some of the confusion, I’m dedicating this post to talk about whether green beans, also known as french beans, are a good and safe choice for pregnancy, what their health benefits are, and how to consume them safely not to get a foodborne illness—everything you need to know about green beans.

 Are Green Beans Good For Pregnancy?

 Yes, green beans are a good choice for pregnancy!

 They are one of the most recommended vegetables for pregnant women.
 You can safely eat green beans during all three trimesters of pregnancy as long as you stick to those that have been appropriately prepared.

 To ensure they are safe to eat during pregnancy, fresh green beans should be washed thoroughly with water.
 Frozen green beans should be stored according to the instructions on the package.
 As for canned green beans, stick to store-bought cans that aren’t damaged, and be cautious about any green beans that have been canned at home.
 Don’t eat fresh, canned green beans unless you trust the source!

 Green beans are so popular among pregnant people for many reasons.
 One serving of green beans, approximately one cup, provides about 5% of the daily recommended folate intake.
 Folate is a B vitamin, B9, that supports the growing baby’s development and reduces the risk of certain birth defects.
 But green beans have many other benefits as well for your pregnancy!

 Green beans may help prevent neural tube defects.